JeonBrian/angular-website/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Firebase deployment

+1. Make sure you have Firebase installed `sudo npm i -g firebase-tools`
+2. Log into firebase `firebase login`
+3. If needed, `firebase init`
+4. Run `npm run deploy:firebase` to deploy to Firebase.
+Navigate to `https://angular-website-17a7c.firebaseapp.com`.

 ## GHPages deployment

+1. Make sure you have GHPages installed `sudo npm i -g angular-cli-ghpages`
+2. Set git credentials `git config -g user.email`
-Run `npm run deploy:gh` to deploy to GHPages.
+3. Run `npm run deploy:gh` to deploy to GHPages.
 Navigate to `https://jeonbrian.github.io/angular-website/`.

 ## Code scaffolding